Saturday, October 18, 2025

 • Networking opportunity

-Opening Worship & Welcome -Dr. Sam Cruz, Associate Professor and Founding Director of the Mama Leo Lecture Series
+9:30 AM Welcome -Dr. Sam Cruz, Associate Professor and Founding Director of the Mama Leo Lecture Series

 • Brief remarks on Mama Leo’s legacy & why this lecture was started